Rohit-2412/Computer-Networks/Notes.md

 > It can work like both cables- straight and cross

--   Telephone wire uses rj 11 connector
+-   Telephone wire uses `RJ11` connector

 -   First side wire arrangement doesn't matter in cross cable, other end matters